Tragedy in the British Royal Family at the End of August

 The Duke of Kent spent eight years on active duty in the Royal Navy serving on the dreadnought battleship HMS Iron Duke and the Nelson-class battleship HMS Nelson.
 After retiring from the navy in 1929, the Duke of Kent held posts at the Foreign Office and the Home Office, becoming the first member of the British Royal Family to work as a civil servant.
 At the start of World War II, the Duke of Kent returned to active military service and served in the Intelligence Division of the Admiralty.
 In April 1940, he transferred to the Royal Air Force and assumed the post of Staff Officer at RAF Training Command.

 The Short S.25 Sunderland flying boat took off from Invergordon on the east coast of Scotland at 1:10 p.m.
-This type of aircraft had standing orders to fly over water, only crossing land when absolutely necessary.
+This type of aircraft had standing orders to fly over water, only crossing land when necessary.
 The flight plan was to follow the coastline to the northernmost tip of Scotland and then turn northwest towards Iceland.
 The aircraft crashed into Eagle’s Rock near Dunbeath, Caithness, Scotland later that afternoon at an altitude of around 650 feet.
 The aircraft was off course when the accident happened and the exact time of the crash is disputed.
 2,500 gallons of fuel, carried in the wings, exploded and 14 of the 15 passengers perished.
 The Duke of Kent was 39 at the time of his death and six weeks earlier the Duchess of Kent had given birth to the couple’s third child Prince Michael.
 The Duke’s widow was only 35 years old and his children were aged 6, 5, and 6 weeks.
 There still is much mystery surrounding this plane crash.

 The Duke of Kent’s funeral was held on August 29, 1942, at St. George’s Chapel, Windsor.
 The Duchess of Kent entered the chapel with Queen Elizabeth and the Duke’s mother, Queen Mary.
 They were dressed in black and their faces were covered with heavy crepe veils.
 Queen Elizabeth helped the Duchess of Kent step up to her seat in the choir stalls.
 Behind the coffin came Admiral Halsey (representing the Duke of Windsor), King Haakon VII of Norway, King George II of Greece, King Peter II of Yugoslavia, Prince Bernhard of the Netherlands, Crown Prince Olav of Norway, and other members of the British Royal Family.
-Also attending the funeral was Queen Wilhelmina of the Netherlands.
+Queen Wilhelmina of the Netherlands also attended the funeral.
 As the casket was lowered onto the purple-covered bier, the Duchess of Kent sank to her knees in prayer.
 Queen Elizabeth comforted her as she resumed her seat and The Very Rev. Albert Baillie, the Dean of Windsor, began the service.
 The Duchess of Kent wept and almost collapsed during the service and there were tears in the eyes of Duke of Kent’s brothers, King George VI and the Duke of Gloucester.
 After the service, King George VI, with tears in his eyes, moved forward and sprinkled earth upon the coffin as it slowly descended into the vaults below St. George’s Chapel.

 There was a moving scene when the King of Arms recited the styles and titles of the Duke of Kent.
 The Duchess, still with tears in her eyes, rose to her feet.
 Members of the Royal Family began to weep, and then Queen Elizabeth, holding the Duchess by the arm, led her from the choir stalls.
-The Duchess looked down into the gaping space where her husband’s body had descended and stood several minutes with her lips moving in prayer.
+The Duchess looked down into the gaping space where her husband’s body had descended and stood for several minutes with her lips moving in prayer.
 The King and the Duke of Gloucester stood nearby.
-Then Queen Elizabeth led the weeping Duchess from the chapel and King George VI took the arm of his mother, Queen Mary.
+Then Queen Elizabeth led the weeping Duchess from the chapel and King George VI took the arm of his mother Queen Mary.
 The coffin of the Duke of Kent was transferred to the Royal Burial Grounds at Frogmore on August 29, 1968, the day before his wife’s funeral.

 George Marina Kent grave